VMware Workstation Gen 9: FAQs

 Do I really need this much hardware?
 No you don’t.
 The parts listed on my BOM is just how I did it.
 I used some parts I had on hand and some I bought used.
 My recommendation is use what you have and upgrade when you need to.

 What should I do to help with performance?
 Invest in highspeed disk, CPU cores, and RAM.
 I highly recommend lots of properly deployed NVMe disks for your nested ESX hosts.
+Make sure you adjust performance in Windows 11.

 What do I need for multiple NVMe Drives?
-If you plan to use multiple NVMe drives into a single PCIe slot you’ll need a motherboard that supports bifurcation OR you’ll need an NVMe adapter that will support it.
+If you plan to use multiple NVMe drives into a single PCIe slot you’ll need a motherboard that supports bifurcation OR you’ll need an PCIe NVMe adapter that will support it.
 Not all NVMe adapters are the same, so do your research before buying.

 […] check out the FAQ page for more […]